Economic Observatory

 Taken as a whole, 2023 saw an estimated growth in sales volumes by all wineries of the equivalent of 19,521,741 bottles, slightly lower than 2022 figures (-3.4%).

-Lombardy was once again the number one region (36.1% of Italian sales) followed by Emilia Romagna (10.4% of the domestic market).
-Lazio was at the bottom of the table with 8.8% of sales in Italy.
+Lombardy was once again the number one region (35.7% of Italian sales), followed by Emilia Romagna (10.6%).
+Lazio was at the bottom of the table with 8.9% of sales.

 MAIN PARTNERS